rustheviking/lemonhrm/README.md

 ## Prerequisites

-Before running the OrangeHRM Desktop Application, make sure you have the following prerequisites installed:
+Before running the LemonHRM Desktop Application, make sure you have the following prerequisites installed:

 - **Java Development Kit (JDK)**: You need Java 11 or higher to run this application.
 - **JavaFX**: The application relies on JavaFX for its graphical user interface.